lvanoort/Cellarmanapp/README.md

 actual views in the Android system.

 Tasks can also handle process-restart persistence of state via storing and reloading data from Wads, although the Wad implementation is currently quite primitive.
-The wad system is designed to be used for handling process restarts, so it is slightly different than the typical Android saveInstanceState system.
-Since the tasks are intended to live at the application level, storing state across orientation changes and other non-process restart occurrences
+The wad system is intended to be used for handling process restarts, so its usage is slightly different than the typical Android saveInstanceState system and wrappers around that system.
+Since the tasks are intended to live at the application level, storing state across orientation changes and other non-process restart occurrences is not necessary, so the data in the wads can be a bit briefer since they are not used as often as instance bundles.
+That said, due to limitations of the system, they are written to on orientation changes even if they are not read from after an orientation change.